 Though you may see that tax credit as not enough reason for you to switch to solar energy at your home, check out these other benefits:

-State-Specific Incentives: States across the United States offer different solar inducements.
+State-Specific Incentives: Across the USA, states offer different solar inducements.
 That’s another opportunity to increase your savings.
 E.g. Texas Solar Rebates

 Net Metering: Your utility company may offer to buy the excess energy produced by your solar system during the day for equivalent energy credits off the grid.